 Left to their own devices, many people wouldn’t save enough (or at all) for retirement, no matter how attractive the 401(k) plan.

 Statistically speaking, most Americans in their forties have saved an average of $63,000.
-But according to Fidelity, this may present a dangerous retirement savings gap if held to the conservative benchmark that a nest egg be three times a person’s annual salary, this can present a dangerous savings gap.
+But according to experts who suggest a nest egg be three times a person’s annual salary, this can present a dangerous savings gap.

 Look closely, however, and you might notice participation and savings rates slowly creeping upward.